Difference Between GSM vs LTE

 Range of frequency channels in GSM and LTE

 The system frequencies of GSM involve dual bands such as 900 MHz and 1800 MHz which is popularly called DCS-1800 and GSM-900.
-The frequency division multiple access segregates 25 MHz of bandwidth into carrier frequency of 124 and the width of the channel is measured as 200 kHz.
+The frequency division multiple access segregates 25 MHz of bandwidth into a carrier frequency of 124, and the width of the channel is measured as 200 kHz.
 Then every carrier frequency is segregated by using Time-division multiple access into eight-time slots.
-In DCS-1800, holds dual sub-bands such as 1710 to 1785 MHz and 1805 to 1880 MHz ranges.
+In DCS-1800 holds dual sub-bands such as 1710 to 1785 MHz and 1805 to 1880 MHz ranges.
 Here are a few frequency bands measured for LTE in various countries where every band is assigned with set limits.
-The one to twenty-five frequency band is allotted for FDD, whereas the band of LTE frequency ranges from thirty-three to forty-one for TDD.
+The one to twenty-five frequency band is allotted for FDD, whereas the LTE frequency band ranges from thirty-three to forty-one for TDD.

 The architecture of GSM and LTE

 The system architecture of GSM comprises of three significant subsystems such as core network, user equipment, base station subsystem.
-The interface layer lies between the system are described and determines with the cooperation rules in between the components.
-The architecture of LTE is flat where it is developed from the root of previous UMTS generation.
-It comprises of evolved packet core and has other eight-core elements such as E-UTRAN node B, access gateway, an entity of mobile management, an entity of user plan.
+The interface layer lies between the system described and determined with the cooperation rules between the components.
+The LTE architecture is flat, where it is developed from the root of the previous UMTS generation.
+It comprises evolved packet core and has other eight-core elements such as E-UTRAN node B, access gateway, an entity of mobile management, and user plan.

 GSM vs LTE Comparison Table